Grants and Awards

 Pivot-RP is the University of Melbourne’s newest database for research funding opportunities and a source of international research policy and practice news.
 The database has enhanced searching capability and tailored weekly alerts based on academic profiles taken from Find an Expert.

 Implemented in December 2023, the University of Melbourne uses Pivot-RP to send email bulletins containing funding news and opportunities to researchers, as well as University-wide urgent information about major grants and funding schemes.
-Additional information about Pivot-RP (such as the Pivot-RP implementation approach) can be found here.
+Additional information about Pivot-RP can be found on the Research Gateway including how to sign up for the RIC Bulletin, User Guide and Troubleshooting tips.